-- To find the maximum speed that a car can take a corner on a flat road without skidding out, set the force of friction equal to the centripetal force. - To find the tension in the rope of a swinging pendulum, remember that it is the sum of the tension and gravity that produces a net upward centripetal force.
-A common mistake is just setting the centripetal force equal to the tension. - To find the speed of a planet or satellite in an orbit, follow the example above.
+• To find the maximum speed that a car can take a corner on a flat road without skidding out, set the force of friction equal to the centripetal force.

+- To find the tension in the rope of a swinging pendulum, remember that it is the sum of the tension and gravity that produces a net upward centripetal force.
+A common mistake is just setting the centripetal force equal to the tension. - To find the speed of a planet or satellite in an orbit, set the force of gravity equal to the centripetal force.